 Scheduling and preparing for the PhD Comprehensive Exam

-In Pharmacy, the comprehensive exams must begin in term four.
-What this means is that the examining committee appointment should be submitted with a plan for scheduling the comprehensive exam, to ensure that the examination is passed (including any resulting conditions) by the end of term seven as per PhD degree requirements.
+In Pharmacy, the comprehensive examination must begin in term four.
+This means the examining committee appointment should be submitted along with a proposed schedule, ensuring the examination is completed—and any conditions are satisfied—by the end of term seven, in accordance with university regulations.

 School of Pharmacy scheduling timeline for PhD comprehensive exams